finos/SymphonyMediaBridge/doc/api/READMEapi.md

 ```

 ###Get Detailed info
 Retrieves the list of participants' endpoints in the conference {conferenceId}.
-Responds with basic information for each endpoint, such as: presense of audio and video streams, "Active Speaker" flag, use of recording, whether bundled transport is in use, ICE and DTLS status.
+Responds with basic information for each endpoint, such as: presence of audio and video streams, "Active Speaker" flag, use of recording, whether bundled transport is in use, ICE and DTLS status.

 ```json
 GET /conferences/{conferenceId}